Ritikjain8/Chess-AI/README.md

 # Chess Ai
-A chess engine by someone who doesn't know how to play chess.
+A chess engine by someone who loves to play chess.

 ## About
 chess-ai is a simple chess AI in JavaScript.